NilayShenai/BiGaSS/README.md

-# BiGaSS Sort (Bidirectional Gapping Swap Sort)
+# BiGaSS (Bidirectional Gapping Swap Sort)

 ## Overview

-BiGaSS Sort is a sorting algorithm that combines ideas from **Comb Sort** and **Cocktail Shaker Sort** to improve sorting efficiency.
+BiGaSS is a sorting algorithm that combines ideas from **Comb Sort** and **Cocktail Shaker Sort** to improve sorting efficiency.
 It uses **dynamic gap shrinking** and **bidirectional traversal** to rearrange elements, making it a good choice for small to medium sized datasets.

 ## How It Works